mmerabet42/ft_lexiq/README.md

 int  ft_regex(int flags, const char *regex, const char *string, ...)
 ```

-The way it behaves depends on the `flags` it receives, the `regex` is the search pattern which will be tested on the `string` subject.
+The way it behaves depends on the `flags` it receives, the `regex` is the search pattern which `string` will be the subject of.

 By default, with no flags, the `string` argument shall entirely match the `regex` string.
 ```C